European-XFEL/environments/docs/maintenance/recipes.md

      qtpy
 ```

-Patches can easily be created by cloning the repository, fixing the file, and
+Patches can be created by cloning the repository, fixing the file, and then
-then running  `git diff > ${PATCH_NAME}.patch`.
-This will output a patch file
+running  `git diff > ${PATCH_NAME}.patch`.
+This will output a patch file which
-which can be added to the recipe directory for the package.
+can be added to the recipe directory for the package.

 Then you need to add a `patches` section to the `meta.yaml` file: